Colorado Drought Keeps Worsening. Now The Driest Since Devastating Summer Of 2012

 It will be hot and dry statewide on Thursday and Denver could tie a record high for the second time this week.
 The record for Thursday (August 13) is 99 degrees set in 2007.

-Overall next week does not look at hot and possibly not as dry.
-But what we really need – widespread soaking rain – is not in the forecast for the foreseeable future.
+Overall next week does not look as hot and possibly not as dry.
+But what we really need — widespread soaking rain — is not in the forecast for the foreseeable future.